Machu Picchu

 Summary of Facts

-• Machu Picchu is a UNESCO World Heritage site and one of the Seven Wonders of the World.
+• Machu Picchu is a UNESCO World Heritage Site, built by the Incas around AD 1430.

-• Aguas Calientes is the base town for Machu Picchu and can be easily explored on foot.
+• Aguas Calientes serves as the base town for visiting Machu Picchu.

-• Huayna Picchu and Machu Picchu Mountain offer stunning views of the site.
+• Huayna Picchu and Machu Picchu Mountain offer panoramic views of the site.

 Posted by